MHaroonBaig/TheftControl/README.md

 Combating Power Theft

 A cross-platform smartphone application.
-This is currenly stable on Android Devices. iOS support would be added later.
+This is currenly stable on Android Devices. iOS support would be added later :relaxed:

 ###License :guardsman:
 ---